payalkumari8/web-scraping/README.md

-This project involves web scraping of github using python libraries such as requests, beautifulsoup and pandas.
+This project involves web scraping of github popular topics using python libraries such as requests, beautifulsoup and pandas.
 Results were saved in csv format and further analysis were carried out on the project